lebeeas/Dots/README.md

 ## Future Improvements

-Add a small tab on each half to make unfastening easier—right now you have to grip the side of one piece, which can be tough for some.
+Add a small tab on each half to make unfastening easier.
+Right now you have to grip the side of one piece, which can be tough for some.

 Design a covering plate to hide the magnets for a cleaner look.